Barrafina King’s Cross | Coal Drops Yard Restaurant

 But get it very right, and you end up with something like Barrafina – the Michelin-starred, critically lauded restaurant that’s notoriously difficult to get a seat at.

-Although that just may be about to change, because brothers James and Sam Hart are opening a fourth Barrafina in King’s Cross this Autumn.
-The place’ll have 40 covers at the dining counter, plus another 60 on the terrace outside (separately named Parillan, opening next Spring), making it their biggest branch yet – though they still won’t be taking reservations.
+Although that’s just changed, because brothers James and Sam Hart have opened a fourth Barrafina in the new King’s Cross development, Coal Drops Yard.
+The place has 40 covers at the dining counter, plus another 60 on the terrace outside (separately named Parillan, and opening next Spring), making it their biggest branch yet – though they still aren’t taking reservations.
 For the particularly determined, however, there’s always the private dining room, bookable for up to 24.

-The menu here will all be courtesy of their highly talented executive head chef, Angel Zapata Martin.
-He’ll be drawing on his childhood, and later experience at the triple Michelin-starred Can Fabes, to put together an all-Catalonian set of dishes.
+The menu here comes courtesy of their highly talented executive head chef, Angel Zapata Martin.
+He’s drawing on his childhood, and later experience at the triple Michelin-starred Can Fabes, to put together an all-Catalonian set of dishes.

 That explains the mar i muntanya section of the menu; a traditional part of Catalonian cuisine taking ingredients from the sea and the mountains.
-So far, dishes are set to include black rice with Iberian pork ribs and artichokes; sea cucumber and chicken oyster picada; and a cazuela (hotpot) of pig’s trotters and prawns.
+Dishes include black rice with Iberian pork ribs and artichokes; sea cucumber and chicken oyster picada; and a cazuela (hotpot) of pig’s trotters and prawns.
 But the desserts will challenge all your powers of restraint with lionesas (Catalonian profiteroles) served with vanilla ice cream and chocolate sauce; a rice pudding with tonka bean and cinnamon; and platano canario ice cream, a Canary Islands speciality.

-All this is a mere third of the openings they’re behind at Coal Drops Yard, the new canal-side shopping and dining quarter nestled between the cobbled streets, coal-shuttling viaducts and Victorian industrial architecture of King’s Cross.
-They’ll also be launching a spin-off of their Borough taqueria El Pastor with pal Crispin Somerville called Casa Pastor, and a new wine bar called The Drop…
+All this is a mere third of the openings they’re behind at Coal Drops Yard: they’ve also launched a spin-off of their Borough taqueria El Pastor with pal Crispin Somerville called Casa Pastor, and a new wine bar called The Drop…

 Like being the first to hear about London’s restaurant news?
 Check out our guide to the best London restaurants opening soon